What legal status should you choose to set up a freelance business?

 Setting up a freelance business: the 4 legal forms you need to know about

-The freelance world represents almost 900,000 people in France!
-It's a special status that's gradually becoming part of the French working world.
+The freelance world represents nearly 900,000 people in France!
+It's a special status that's gradually becoming part of the French work environment.

 Legal forms